An independent research database No paid placement · No referral fees

 No vapour management mention

 Wall insulation in some climates needs vapour barrier on the warm side.
-Working installer asks; cowboy doesn't mention.
+Working installer asks; high-risk operator doesn't mention.

 • !